HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the names, not the full paths, of all empty files and directories descending from the working directory using `find`.

 ## A GIF Is Worth Ten Thousand Words
 Listing all regular files ending with ".gif" that descend from the current directory and sorting them by byte value but case-insensitively.
 In addition to `find` and `sort`, an environment variable must be set.
+In order to make `cut` remove from the end of each line, `rev` must be used twice.

 ## Acrostic
 Display only the first letter of each input line and squeeze them together, removing the space between them using `cut` and `tr`.